 Because of the large class size, having to read through excessive and often frivolous emails can take time away from other students' serious concerns.
-So please try to avoid emailing me questions for which you already have access to the answer (i.e. questions that are answered in the syllabus).
-I will answer emails on Monday nights or Tuesday mornings.
-I will try to answer some emails on other days as well, but I will specifically reserve a couple of hours ("email office hours") on either Monday nights or Tuesday mornings.
+So please try to avoid emailing me questions for which you already have access to the answer (e.g. questions that are answered in the syllabus or on the course outline).